 We then relocated to the market town of Chesham.
 This was the first of two stints in what my old friends and I call The Chesh.
 Firstly, we lived in a little council house in Woodland View.
 There, I have memories of playing with my best friend Daniel and attending Waterside Primary School.

 Join me as I revisit the key spots of my life around Buckinghamshire.
 I also take a look at the local history, attractions and film locations.
-For the full story, dive into my articles on:
+For the full story, why not Visit Buckinghamshire with my articles on: